Rippling/interneers-lab/README.md

 ## Table of Contents

+0. [My Leanings, and a developer guide reflecting changes done so far]
 1. [Getting Started with Git & Forking](#getting-started-with-git-and-forking)
 2. [Prerequisites & Tooling](#prerequisites--tooling)
 3. [Setting Up the Project](#setting-up-the-project)